-The USHL Draft will be May 4th and 5th, but the Waterloo Black Hawks have already added several players likely to be important to the team's lineup next season.
+Even before the USHL Draft, the Waterloo Black Hawks had added several players likely to be important to the team's lineup next season.

 In early April, the league adopted a Standard Player Development Agreement (SPDA), reaffirming the USHL's long-standing, player-first approach and enhancing the framework that supports athletes pursuing NCAA Division I hockey and National Hockey League opportunities.
 These agreements reflect a shared commitment between players, families, clubs, and the league to provide a structured, safe, and supportive Tier I development environment.